 The driven modal analysis with ports and applied power sources is the more frequently used type as it yields port S-parameter data that can also be measured at a physical prototype with relative ease.
 A defined field at a given port boundary is applied as excitation for the 3D EM structure and that excitation causes EM fields to build up in the structure and possibly propagate to other ports.
 The internal fields can be viewed in different formats.
 Reflection and transmission S-parameters are then derived from the field solution.

 Now what about that ‘Eigenmode’ stuff ?

-Eigenmode analysis is an ‘undriven’ analysis insofar as no external power source is involved and no waveports are used (except for the purpose of resistively loading a resonator in order to find the “loaded quality factor“).
-Instead, a certain amount of stored energy is assumed to be “trapped” in the structure and Eigenmode reveals the resulting field properties for each of the possible modes.
+Eigenmode solvers perform an ‘undriven’ analysis insofar as no external power source is involved and no waveports are used (except for the purpose of resistively loading a resonator in order to find the “loaded quality factor“).
+Instead, a certain amount of stored energy is assumed to be “trapped” in the structure and the Eigenmode solver reveals the resulting field properties for each of the possible modes.
 Once the fields and surface currents are known, finite conductivity can be applied and the resonator-Q is found via the relationship between stored energy and dissipated energy per cycle.

 Mathematically: λ is an Eigenvalue of a square matrix A, if V x A = V x λ with V being a non-zero vector.

 Most users of EM simulation software who have used Eigenmode analysis will relate this analysis only to resonators and even the 3D EM software help file may highlight that Eigenmode solver analysis is intended for resonances and quality factors.
 While this is perhaps the main application – Eigenmode solver analysis is certainly not limited to resonances and Q’s.